maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 render -> make available -> compose or select -> present -> scan out
 ```

-The machine does not wait for that full chain before starting all other work.
+The machine pipelines this chain with work on other frames.

 {{< mermaid >}}
 sequenceDiagram